0xRauros/PyChat_v3/README.md

 Python 3 P2P chat application, secured with AES encryption

 ---
+## [Version 3.0.2]
+Chat works but the all data is being send in plain text, not encrypted yet!
+---
 ## [Version 3.0.1]
 Only a concept application.
 Core code is missing, only the front-end works.
 ---

 Installation: